Cassava: Cultivation

-Optimal conditions for cassava cultivation are mean annual temperatures between 20 and 29 C, annual precipitation between 1000 and 2500 mm, and an annual growth period of no less than 240 days.
 Cassava is propagated by cutting the stem into sections of approximately 15 cm, these being planted prior to the wet season.

-Cassava growth is favorable under temperatures ranging from 25 to 29 C, but it can tolerate temperatures as low as 12 C and as high as 40 C. These conditions are found, among other places, in the northern part of the Gulf Coastal Plain in Mexico.
+Optimal conditions for cassava cultivation are mean annual temperatures between 20 and 29 C, but it can tolerate temperatures as low as 12 C and as high as 40 C., optimal annual precipitation is between 1000 and 2500 mm, and an annual growth period of no less than 240 days.
+These conditions are found, among other places, in the northern part of the Gulf Coastal Plain in Mexico.
 In this part of Mexico the following soil types have been shown to be good for cassava cultivation: phaeozem, regosol, arenosol, andosol and luvisol.